pa-rang/Kaistudy/README.md

 # Kaistudy

-Study group matching service targeting KAIST.
+KAI’Study is Study group matching service targeting KAIST.
+This is the Final Project of CS360.

+KAI’Study will help students to easily create and promote study groups, and help participants to easily find and join study groups they’re interested in.

 Live service on [here](https://kaistudy.jung-dj.dev/)